 Dr. Ashley Brown, an assistant professor in the College of Medicine, received over $1.14 million to lead a project titled “Identification of antiviral therapies for the treatment of Zika using existing drugs.”

 “Our research strategy is to explore the antiviral activity of anti-infective agents that are already approved for clinical use,” Brown said.
-Currently, there are no vaccines or antiviral treatments for Zika, so her research will look into drug therapies that may decrease the Zika viral load.
+Currently, there are no vaccines or antiviral treatments for Zika virus, so her research will look into drug therapies that may decrease Zika viral loads.
 Since pregnant women are limited in the types of drugs they can take, the goal will be to prevent sexual transmission by giving effective antiviral therapies to men exposed to the virus.

 Brown will work with Dr. John Lednicky, an associate professor in the College of Public Health and Health Professions and a member of the Emerging Pathogens Institute, to analyze Zika samples in order to detect mutations that may have arisen during treatment.
 Lednicky’s skills as a virologist are an integral part of this project’s effort to detect drugs that may trigger drug resistance in certain strains of the Zika virus.